Maureen0007/phase-3-sinatra-react-project/README.md

-# Phase 3 Project Guidelines
+# Phase 3 Project Sinatra

 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React frontend
+  The ffront-end githut link is ["https://github.com/Maureen0007/Front-end"]

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.
+This is a book api project that contains book, author and chapter models and migrations.
+It has a database which has variou relations ammong models and classes.

 The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used